Aithusa712/web-app/README.md

 - Choose either a Local Mongodb Database, or Cloud-hosted MongoDB service in the .env file.
 Remove/Comment the one you dont want inside the ./env file and also in the compose.yaml file (remove/comment the mongo container)

+# Prerequisites
+- Docker
+- Node.js (if docker is taking too long to install node modules).

 # File Structure:
 ```
 ├── backend